bunzosteele/PokeWatch/README.md

 		Locations: List of GPS coordinates that the bot will scan for pokemon in.
 The bot will identify pokemon within ~200 meters of that point.
 Double clicking on google maps will give you the GPS coordinates.

-6. VALIDATE CONFIGURATION

-	Copy paste the new contents of your Configuration.json into http://jsonlint.com/ and click validate.
-	This will check for any syntax errors you may have accidentally made while entering your values.
-	If the Result is "Valid Json" then save Configuration.json, and your app should be properly configured.

-7. RUNNING THE APP
+6. RUNNING THE APP

 	Run PokewatchLauncher.exe

-8. OPTIONAL:
+7. OPTIONAL:

 	a.
 Due to limitations with the PokemonGo API, any given PokemonGo user can only update their location every 4 seconds, therefore, it is not recommended to include more than 50 Locations to scan on a single bot.